CodingNomads/mentor-docs/docs/09_faq.md

 ## The Website Says Students Get Unlimited Support - How Much Time Should I Invest?

 This means that students are not limited to just their one weekly call.
-If they want, they can ask questions any time to their mentor on slack or, if they'd like a potentially quicker answer, the public chat channels.
+If they want, they can ask questions any time to their mentor on Discord or, if they'd like a potentially quicker answer, the public chat channels.
 They also have access to the forum.

 Few students go over the 1.5, occasionally 2, hours of direct 1-on-1 mentorship per week.
 Most students stay below it.
 So if there are a few students here and there that are really soaking up your mentor time, then it's okay because they can basically absorb the mentorship time that we have allotted and budgeted for other students, but that those other students haven't used.